SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 ![Bulk registration](/guides/users-guide/autoregister.png)

+To connect the devices, the devices need to be pre-provisioned with related information.
+More specifically, each device needs to be configured as follows:
+* Username: The username to access Cumulocity must have the form &lt;tenant&gt;/device_&lt;id&gt;, where &lt;tenant&gt; refers to the tenant into which the CSV file is imported, and  &lt;id&gt; refers to the respective value in the CSV file.
+* Password: The password to access Cumulocity, same as the value "Credentials" in the CSV file.

 If you own a Cumulocity Dedicated or Private Edition, you can also register devices across multiple tenants by adding a "tenant" column to the spreadsheet and importing the CSV file from the "management" tenant.

-For more information on the file format and accepted CSV variants, please see [Bulk device credentials](/guides/reference/device-credentials/).
+For more information on the file format and accepted CSV variants, please see [Bulk device credentials](/guides/reference/device-credentials/#creds-upload).

 ## <a name="viewing-devices"></a>Viewing the connected devices